 2. Next, determine the frequency of the wave (f) in Hertz.

-3. Next, use the formula L = c / (4 * f) to calculate the length of the resonator (L) in meters.
+3. Next, use the formula L = v / (4 * f) to calculate the resonator length (L) in meters.

 5. After inserting the variables and calculating the result, check your answer with the calculator above.